Kzra/VHost-Classifier/README.md

 VHost-Classifier will sort viruses it could not assign a host to by the environment they were sequenced from.
 To do this it uses the IMG/VR database and inbuilt predictive rules.

-When [benchmarked][3] on 1000 randomly selected viral taxonids on NCBI, the software had an overall accuracy of >99%.
+When [benchmarked][3] on 1000 randomly selected viral taxonids on NCBI, the software could classify 93% of vtaxids to the rank of Class, and 37% of vtaxids to the rank of Family, with an accuracy of 100%.
+A list of these random taxids can be found in the random_ids.csv file.

 **Usage:**